abdalmoniem/AVR4L/README.md

 1. Make sure `Java JDK / JRE v1.8` is installed on your computer.
 2. Clone/download this folder to your computer.
 3. cd into the binaries directory.
-4. run `sudo ./install.sh` within this folder.
+4. run `sudo -E ./install.sh` within this folder.
 5. restart your terminal session in order to activate the program's alias.
 6. you can now type `avr-studio` in any terminal session or find it in the dash if you have `Ubuntu` installed.